AskerovAdil/Hotel/README.md

 # Toxin Hotel

-Layout layout project using only Html/css tools
+Layout based on the layout of the Toxin hotel.
+This project is a test project to improve layout skills using native HTML/CSS tools.

 <p float="flex">
   <img src="https://github.com/AskerovAdil/Hotel/blob/master/Toxin/search.png" width="400" />